 Here’s a glimpse of the charming town of Onancock:

-Another small town with lots of charm and another town with a theme.
+Another small town with lots of charm, and a theme!
 Nearly every home has a lovely picket fence, and like the Mermaids in Norfolk, cows in Chicago and dolphins in Virginia Beach, Oxford has beautifully painted, themed fence posts all over town.

 Across the street from the Robert Morris Inn is the Oxford-Bellevue Ferry, which began running in 1683.
 It is the oldest privately owned ferry service in the U.S., running across the Tred Avon River.